 While you sleep your entire body is going through a process that has massive benefits on your brain function, mental health as well as all boosting your immune system and lots more.

-Here are just some of the benefits of getting good quality sleep:
+Here are just some of the ways that good quality sleep can change your life for the better:

 - It helps us learn and process information better – Without adequate sleep, it’s impossible to have the focus to learn.
 As well as that, sleep plays a role in consolidating what you’ve already learned during the day, meaning you’ll retain the information for longer.